Governor's Office of Youth, Faith and Family

 What is the Arizona Parents Commission on Drug Education and Prevention?

-The Arizona Parents Commission on Drug Education and Prevention was created by voter initiative in 1996 and established by A.R.S. §41-1604.17.
-The Parents Commission receives funds from the Drug Treatment and Education Fund, established by A.R.S. §13-901.02, to fund programs that increase and enhance parental involvement, and increase education about the serious risks and public health problems caused by the abuse of alcohol and controlled substances.
+The Arizona Parents Commission on Drug Education and Prevention was created by a 1996 voter initiative and established by A.R.S. §41-1604.17.
+The Parents Commission receives funds from the Drug Treatment and Education Fund, established by A.R.S. §13-901.02, to fund programs that increase and enhance parental involvement and increase education about the severe risks and public health problems caused by the abuse of alcohol and controlled substances.

 Who comprises the AZ Parents Commission on Drug Education and Prevention?

-The Commission is comprised of nine members, five of those being parents, appointed by the Governor to serve two-year terms.
-Commissioners represent members of the community who work in fields specific to Education, the Courts, Law Enforcement and Drug Treatment.
-The Commission meets six times each year and all meetings are open to the public.
+The Commission comprises nine members, of whom five are parents, appointed by the Governor to serve two-year terms.
+Commissioners represent community members who work in fields specific to Education, the Courts, Law Enforcement, and Drug Treatment.

 When does the Parents Commission meet?

-The Commission meets six times each year and all meetings are open to the public.
+The Commission meets six times annually, and all meetings are open to the public.

-Where can I find upcoming meeting information and information from past meetings?
+Where can I find information about upcoming meetings and information from past meetings?

-Information about upcoming meetings is posted in advance to the online events calendar.
-To view agendas, minutes and materials from past meetings, click here.
+Information about upcoming meetings is posted in advance to the online events calendarClick here to view agendas, minutes, and materials from past meetings.

 Who are the commissioners?

-The nine commissioners include: Denise Beagley (Chair & Parent Representative), Chief Robert Martin (Law Enforcement Representative), Marina Lantsman-Waugh (County Probation Representative), Kristine FireThunder (Parent Representative), Raynee Schneider (Parent Representative), Michael Klinkner (Parent Representative), Lori Robinson (Educator Representative), and Nicholas Stavros (Drug Treatment Representative).
+The nine commissioners include Denise Beagley (Chair and Parent Representative), Chief Robert Martin (Law Enforcement Representative), Marina Lantsman-Waugh (County Probation Representative), Lori Robinson (Educator Representative), Nicholas Stavros (Drug Treatment Representative), Deputy Chief of Staff Tracy Lopes (Parent Representative), Ariadne Weber (Parent Representative), Michael Klinkner (Parent Representative).

 Are there currently any vacancies on the Parents Commission?